jt14den/SWC-Cheatsheets/r-novice-gapminder2.md

              mutate(year = as.integer(year))
         ```

-### TidyR Challenge #1: Using gap_long, calculate the mean life expectancy by continent
+### TidyR Challenge #1: Using gap_long, summarize the mean life expectancy by continent

 -   <span></span>